sufeidechabei/sufeidechabei.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 My name is Hao Zhang.
 I'm an undergraduate research assistant working with [Prof.Adrian Perrig](https://netsec.ethz.ch/people/aperrig/) at ETH Zurich.
 Before I  worked with [Prof.Shyam Gollakota](https://homes.cs.washington.edu/~gshyam/) at University of Washionton.
 I have also spend sometime at National University of Singapore and Amazon AI.
-My research focuses on serveral areas:
+My research focuses on:

 1. Building real-time and theoretically-sound sensing and human-device interaction systems on wearable devices.<br>